DP15113 Shelving or developing? The acquisition of potential competitors under financial constraints.

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=15113|

-We analyse the optimal policy of an antitrust authority towards the acquisitions of potential competitors in a model with financial constraints.
+We analyse the optimal policy of an antitrust authority towards the acquisitions of potential competitors in a model with financial constraints and asymmetric information.
 With respect to traditional mergers, these acquisitions trigger a new trade-off.
 On the one hand, the acquirer may decide to shelve the project of the potential entrant.
 On the other hand, the acquisition may allow for the development of a project that would otherwise never reach the market.
 We first show that a merger policy does not need to be lenient towards acquisitions of potential competitors to take advantage of their pro-competitive effects on project development.
-This purpose is achieved by a policy that pushes the incumbent towards the acquisition of the potential entrants that lack the financial resources to develop the project.
-To this end, the implementation of this policy can be contingent to the bid formulated by the acquirer.
+This purpose is achieved by a strict merger policy that pushes the incumbent towards the acquisition of potential competitors lacking the financial resources to develop their project independently.
+An equivalent rule would consist in blocking takeovers whose acquisition price is above a certain threshold.
 However, we also show that, if the anticipation of a takeover relaxes the target firm's financial constraints, a more lenient merger policy, which allows for the acquisition of firms that have already committed to enter the market, may be optimal.
+We identify the cumulative conditions necessary for this to be the case.
+They include the presence of pronounced financial imperfections.
+Hence, the more developed financial markets, the more likely that a stringent merger policy will be optimal.